 - Then, select Turn on automatic setup of network-connected devices.

-- Now, select the Turn on file and printer sharing option under the File and printer sharing section.
+- Now, select the Turn on file and printer sharing option under the File and Printer sharing section.

 - That’s it.
 Now, finally, save the changes you have made and close the control panel window.

-#3 Step.
-Viewing Other Computers On The Same Network
+3. Viewing Other Computers On The Same Network

 We have already told you how to set the network profile to private and enable the file-sharing mode in Windows 11.
 So, now you can simply view other computers which are connected to the same network by following the steps given below: